G# Dorian #4 Bass Scale

 Bass Tips

 The G# Dorian #4 scale contains 7 notes (G#, A#, B, D, D#, F, F#).
-Use the interactive fretboard above to explore this scale on Bass with different tunings and fret ranges.
+Use the interactive fretboard diagram above to explore each shape and pattern on Bass with different tunings and fret ranges.
+Practice ascending and descending from the root note to learn the sound of this scale.

 CAGED Positions & Patterns for G# Dorian #4